Arlan Stangeland

 Arlan Inghart Stangeland (February 8, 1930 – July 2, 2013) was an American politician from Minnesota.
-As a Republican, Stangeland served in the United States House of Representatives from February 22, 1977, to January 3, 1991.
-He lost his campaign for reelection in the 1990 House election and subsequently retired from politics.
+A member of the Republican Party, Stangeland represented Minnesota's 7th congressional district in the United States House of Representatives from 1977 to 1991.

 Early life and career

-He attended grades 1–8 at Oak Mound School in Kragnes Township, Minnesota and graduated from Moorhead High School in Moorhead, Minnesota in 1948.
+He attended grades 1–8 at Oak Mound School in Kragnes Township and graduated from Moorhead High School in Moorehead in 1948.
 While growing up, he was active in the Oak Mound 4-H Club, Oak Mound Parent-Teacher Association, and the Oak Mound Community Club.
 Following high school, he worked as a farmer raising Purebred Shorthorns and grew his family.
 He married Virginia (Trowbridge) Stangeland and fathered seven children, two girls and five boys.
 Stangeland was a long-time member of Our Savior's Lutheran Church.

 Stangeland was a delegate to the Minnesota State Republican conventions from 1964 to 1968.

 Politics

-Stangeland served on the Barnesville, Minnesota school board (1966–1975) and then as a member of the Minnesota House of Representatives (1976–1977) before being elected to the U.S. House of Representatives as the Representative from Minnesota's 7th congressional district in a special election to fill the vacancy caused by the resignation of Robert Bergland.
+Stangeland served as a member of the Minnesota House of Representatives (1966–1975) and then on the Barnesville, Minnesota, school board (1976–1977) before being elected to the U.S. House of Representatives as the Representative from Minnesota's 7th congressional district in a special election to fill the vacancy caused by the resignation of Robert Bergland.